-Thou wouldst have thought, so furious was their fire, No force could tame them, and no toil could tire; As if new vigour from new fights they won, And the long battle was but then begun.
+Thou would'st have thought, so furious was their fire,

-Greece, yet unconquer'd, kept alive the war, Secure of death, confiding in despair:

-Troy in proud hopes already view'd the main Bright with the blaze, and red with heroes slain:

-Like strength is felt from hope, and from despair, And each contends, as his were all the war.

-"Twas thou, bold Hector! whose resistless hand First seized a ship on that contested strand; The same which dead Protesilaus bore, The first that touch'd the unhappy Trojan shore: For this in arms the warring nations stood, And bathed their generous breasts with mutual blood.
-No room to poise the lance or bend the bow; But hand to hand, and man to man, they grow: Wounded, they wound; and seek each other's hearts With falchions, axes, swords, and shorten'd darts.
-The falchions ring, shields rattle, axes sound, Swords flash in air, or glitter on the ground; With streaming blood the slippery shores are dyed, And slaughter'd heroes swell the dreadful tide.

-Still raging, Hector with his ample hand Grasps the high stern, and gives this loud command:
+FIFTH BATTLE.
+ACTS OF AJAX 383 No force could tame them, and no toil could tire; 845 As if new vigour from new fights they won, And the long battle was but then begun.
+Greece, yet unconquer'd, kept alive the war, Secure of death, confiding in despair: Troy in proud hopes already view'd the main 850 Bright with the blaze, and red with heroes slain: Like strength is felt from hope, and from despair, And each contends, as his were all the war.
+'Twas thou, bold Hector! whose resistless hand First seized a ship on that contested strand: 855 The same which dead Protesilaüs bore, The first that touch'd the unhappy Trojan shore: For this in arms the warring nations stood, And bathed their generous breasts with mutual blood.
+No room to poise the lance or bend the bow; 860 But hand to hand, and man to man, they grow: Wounded, they wound; and seek each other's hearts With falchions, axes, swords, and shorten'd darts.
+The falchions ring, shields rattle, axes sound, Swords flash in air, or glitter on the ground; 865 With streaming blood the slippery shores are dyed, 000 And slaughter'd heroes swell the dreadful tide.
+Still raging, Hector with his ample hand Grasps the high stern, and gives this loud command: "Haste, bring the flames! that toil of ten long years 870 Is finish'd; and the day desired appears!
+0.0 This happy day with acclamations greet, Bright with destruction of you hostile fleet.
+The coward councils of a timorous throng Of reverend dotards check'd our glory long: 875 Too long Jove lull'd us with lethargic charms, But now in neals of thunder calls to arms: